 Kjartan Vårbakken, Phys Ther, MSc, PhD-coursed, R&D Head, Redcord AS

-Sling Exercise Therapy (SET) has been proven to significantly reduce pain and improve function in people with chronic low back pain, according to a newly published systematic review and meta-analysis in the Journal of Strength and Conditioning Research [1].
-This study provides the strongest evidence yet that SET—the core of Redcord’s Neurac method—is an effective and science-backed treatment for chronic back pain.
+Sling Exercise Therapy (SET) has proven to significantly reduce pain and disability in people with chronic low back pain, according to a new systematic review and meta-analysis published in the reputable Journal of Strength and Conditioning Research [1].
+This study provides the strongest evidence yet that SET—the core of Redcord’s Neurac Method—is an effective and evidence-based treatment for chronic back pain.
+The SET and Neurac method were first described by Redcord [2,3].

 Conclusion

-Sling Exercise Therapy (SET) is an effective treatment for reducing pain and disability in people with chronic low back pain.
-Compared to motor control training and lumbar stabilization exercises, SET delivered superior outcomes in pain relief and functional improvement.
+The U.S. researchers concluded that SET is an effective treatment for reducing pain and disability in people with chronic low back pain.
+Compared to motor control training and lumbar stabilization exercises, SET showed superior outcomes in pain relief and functional improvement.
 It also provided significant benefits over no treatment and was at least as effective as general exercise for pain and disability.
 Notably, SET outperformed all comparison groups in core muscle activation, strength, and thickness, making it a compelling option for rehabilitation.
+The overall evidence quality ranged from very low to moderate.

 Results